ezEngine/ezEngine/README.md

 The [ezEditor](https://github.com/ezEngine/ezEngine/wiki/ezEditor) is a full blown editor used for editing scenes and importing and authoring assets.

 If you want to learn more, please [have a look at the Wiki](https://github.com/ezEngine/ezEngine/wiki).
-It is very straight-forward to [build ez](https://github.com/ezEngine/ezEngine/wiki/Building-ezEngine) and there are a [couple of samples](https://github.com/ezEngine/ezEngine/wiki/Samples) to get you started.
+It is very straight-forward to [build ez](https://github.com/ezEngine/ezEngine/wiki/Building-ezEngine) and there are a [couple of samples](https://github.com/ezEngine/ezEngine/wiki/Samples) and [videos](https://github.com/ezEngine/ezEngine/wiki/Videos) to get you started.
 Finally, you can also get the ezEngine [API documentation](https://github.com/ezEngine/ezEngine/wiki/API-Documentation).

 ## Screenshots